Every organisation must reach their target audience, whoever they may be.

 Who is a Copywriter?

-Unfortunately, many businesses underestimate the value a quality copywriter brings them, to their detriment.
-By cutting copywriting out of their budget, they forget that this may be the one thing keeping their customers attentive!
+Unfortunately, many businesses underestimate the value a quality copywriter brings them- to their detriment.
+By cutting copywriting out of their budget, they forget that this may be the one thing keeping their customers attentive to their messages!

-Remember this: your audience instinctively knows the difference almost immediately between effective and poor executions, and so it's vital that organisations do too!
+Remember this: your audience instinctively knows the difference almost immediately between effective and poor copy- so it's vital that organisations do too!

 Good copywriting is written solely with the intended audience in mind.
 So, when composing content, ensure that this is the case.

 So, what does copywriting entail?